Sumboard

 What should you look for in a Domo alternative for customer-facing analytics?

-Five things: an embedding-first architecture with clean SDKs for React, Vue, and Angular rather than another data warehouse; transparent fixed pricing published without a sales call; fast integration, since a 10-minute SDK setup versus a 6-month implementation decides whether you ship this week or next year; built-in white-labeling so customers see your brand instead of a generic BI interface; and native multi-tenant security with row-level security, data isolation, and token-based authentication working by default.
+Five things: an embedding-first architecture with clean SDKs for React, Vue, and Angular rather than another data warehouse; transparent fixed pricing published without a sales call; fast integration, since our own published case study records an integration completed in ten minutes while an enterprise BI rollout is measured in months; built-in white-labeling so customers see your brand instead of a generic BI interface; and native multi-tenant security with row-level security, data isolation, and token-based authentication working by default.

 When does Domo still make sense instead of an embedded analytics platform?

-Domo fits large enterprises with dedicated BI teams managing complex cross-organizational internal workflows, organizations consolidating 1,000 or more disparate data sources where its ETL and connector library deliver the core value, and internal business intelligence where the goal is letting staff explore data.
+Domo fits large enterprises with dedicated BI teams managing complex cross-organizational internal workflows, organizations consolidating a large and varied set of data sources where its ETL and connector library deliver the core value, and internal business intelligence where the goal is letting staff explore data.
 For SaaS product teams embedding analytics for external customers, those same enterprise strengths become overhead, and speed, simplicity, and predictable costs matter more.

 Written by